jedisct1/zigly/docs/examples/api-gateway.md

 ## How It Works

-1. Extract the full URI from the request using `getUriString()`
+1. Extract the path from the request using `getPath()` - this handles the full URI format automatically
-2. Parse out just the path component (the URI includes scheme and host)
-3. Match the path against known prefixes
+2. Match the path against known prefixes
-4. Route to the appropriate backend or return a 404 response
+3. Route to the appropriate backend or return a 404 response

-The path extraction handles the full URI format returned by Fastly's runtime: `http://host:port/path`.
+The `getPath()` helper extracts just the path component from the full URI returned by Fastly's runtime (`http://host:port/path`).

 ## Backend Configuration